-U-5707 will tie to the southern terminus of U-5798 north of SR 1418 (Lindsay Road) on SR 1420 (Gillis Hill Road).
+The northern terminus of the project will tie to the southern terminus of U-5798 north of SR 1418 (Lindsay Road) on SR 1420 (Gillis Hills Road).

 Alternatives Evaluation:

 No Build

 The no build alternative does not meet the purpose and need for the project nor improve mobility or reduce congestion, and thus is not a viable alternative.